movebrickeffort/Privacy-Preserving-DeepFake-Face-Image-Detection/README.md

 # Privacy-Preserving-DeepFake-Face-Image-Detection
 ## Overview
 #### A privacy-preserving Secure DeepFake Detection Network model is designed for the first time.
 The model uses the additive secret sharing method.
-In order to detect more and more DeepFake faces on the Internet, some models have been successfully proposed.
-However, these models focus on plaintext DeepFake faces, ignoring the problem of privacy preservation.
-Thus, in this paper, we design a privacy-preserving Secure DeepFake Detection Network (SecDFDNet) model for the first time.
-The model uses the additive secret sharing method to detect DeepFake faces.
-Specifically, firstly, some multiparty secure protocols are designed for non-linear activate functions, i.e., secure sigmoid protocol SecSigm, secure channel attention protocol SecChannel, and secure spatial attention protocol SecSpatial.
-Their securities are proofed in theoretical.
-Then, a privacy-preserving model SecDFDNet is proposed for secure DeepFake face detection by using the trained plaintext DeepFake detection network (DFDNet) and designed secure protocols.
-The experimental results show that the proposed SecDFDNet  can securely detect DeepFake faces with the similar accuracy as the plaintext DFDNet.

 ## Prerequisites
 #### Ubuntu 18.04